Richardaeld/Eldridge_Music/TESTING.md

 ---

 #### User Story
-+ As a returning user I would like a confirmation email after registering.
++ As a new user I would like a confirmation email after registering.

 #### Expectation(s):
 + A confirmation email will be sent out at the end of the account creation process.